 - 1. Graduate Studies On-line Application for the entry-level Doctor of Physical Therapy Professional Phase. - 2.
 Supplemental Application Admission Materials, which include: - 1.
-Clinical Experience Documentation Form(s): Participation in a minimum of three clinical observation experiences from three different types of physical therapy practice settings which include inpatient acute care, inpatient rehab facility, outpatient orthopedic, outpatient neurological, skilled nursing facility, pediatric/school setting, home health, industrial/work rehab.
+Clinical Experience Documentation Form(s): Participation in a minimum of three clinical observation experiences from three different types of physical therapy practice settings which include inpatient acute care, inpatient rehab/sub-acute rehab facility, nursing home facility/extended care, outpatient free-standing PT or hospital clinic, school/pre-school, industrial/occupational health, or home health.
 Clinical Experience Documentation Form(s) must be submitted to the program.
-A minimum of 25 hours in three different practice settings for a total minimum of 75 hours is required. - 2.
-Three Letters of Reference Forms: One from a physical therapist, one from a university professor, and one from a non-family member that attests to the student's character.
-(If you waive your right of access, letters must be submitted with a signature across the seal in individual envelopes).
+A minimum of 15 hours in three different practice settings for a total minimum of 45 hours is required.

-- 3. Essay Form must be typed. - Employment, Service, and Academic Honor(s) Form: Participation and documentation of university or community service activities is required. - 5.
+- 2. Three Letters of Reference Forms: One from a physical therapist, one from a university professor, and one from a non-family member that attests to the student's character.
+(If you waive your right of access, letters must be submitted with a signature across the seal in individual envelopes). - 3.
+Essay Form must be typed. - 4.
+Employment, Service, and Academic Honor(s) Form: Participation and documentation of university or community service activities is required. - 5.
 Health Science Statement(s) Form. - 6.
-Safety and Technical Standards Form. - 7.
-Course Work in Progress Form. - 8.
-Application for Graduation Form: Only current Carroll students must submit an application for graduation to the Registrar Office prior to the application deadline to show evidence of earning a bachelor's degree by the end of senior year. - 3.
-Official GRE scores: Carroll's School Code is 1101 and Department Code is 0619 exam date must be within the last 5 years - 4.
+Safety and Technical Standards Form. - Course Work in Progress Form. - 8.
+Application for Graduation Form: Only current Carroll students must submit an application for graduation to the Registrar Office prior to the application deadline to show evidence of earning a bachelor's degree by the end of senior year. - 9.
+Official GRE scores: Carroll's School Code is 1101 and Department Code is 0619 exam date must be within the last 5 year - 10.
 Official transcript(s): Submission of transcripts from all post-secondary institutions attended.
-(Carroll applicants do not need to submit transcripts.) - 5.
-Cumulative GPA of 3.0 or higher (on a 4.0 scale) - 6.
+(Carroll applicants do not need to submit transcripts. - 11.
+Cumulative GPA of 3.0 or higher (on a 4.0 scale) - 12.
 Pre-Professional GPA of 3.0 or higher (on a 4.0 scale) reference the prerequisite section for details

-Non-Traditional Admission selection decisions will be based on the evaluation of the minimum following criteria:
+Non-Traditional Admission selection decisions will be based on the evaluation of the minimum following

 - 1. PTCAS application.
 Please reference PTCAS for specific details at www.ptcas.org. - 2.
 Submission of Supplemental Application Fee of \$50.
 Payment may be made online by clicking HERE (please include your PTCAS ID number). - 3.
 Submission of transcripts from all post-secondary institutions directly to PTCAS. - 4.
 Official Graduate Record Examination (GRE).
-GRÉ's must be sent directly to PTCAS.
-Carroll's PTCAS GRE code is 8829. - 5.
+GRE's must be sent directly to PTCAS.
+Carroll's PTCAS GRE code is - 5.
 Observation Hours Participation in a minimum of three clinical observation experiences from three different types of physical therapy practice settings is required.
 Settings include inpatient acute care, inpatient rehab facility, outpatient orthopedic, outpatient neurological, skilled nursing facility, pediatric/school setting, home health, industrial/work rehab.
 Observation must be under licensed physical therapists.
-A minimum of 25 hours in each setting for a total minimum of 75 hours is required.
+A minimum of 15 hours in each setting for a total minimum of 45 hours is required.
 Please reference PTCAS for documentation requirements. - 6.
 Three Letters of Reference LOR's must be submitted to PTCAS.
 Please reference PTCAS for documentation requirements. - 1.
 One letter from a licensed physical therapist - 2.
 One letter from a university/college professor - 3.
 One letter from a personal contact (non-familial) that may attest to the student's character - 7.
 Cumulative GPA of 3.0 or higher (on a 4.0 scale). - 8.
 Pre-Professional GPA of 3.0 or higher (on a 4.0 scale) reference the prerequisite section for details.